MideTechnology/endaq-device/README.md

 [endaq-python](https://docs.endaq.com/en/latest/index.html), it is
 otherwise separate; the two packages are not interdependent, and one can be installed without the other.
 The packages do distinctly different things, and have very different use-cases.
+However, both packages (and any future `endaq.*` packages) should be installed in the same location (i.e., both installed for the current user, or both installed 'for all users', *not* a combination).
+If you receive an `ImportError` trying to import `endaq.device`, you may need to remove and reinstall `endaq.device` (and/or other `endaq` packages).

 ## Documentation
 *Note: the documentation is currently a work in progress.*